 Perhaps you enforce a strict bedtime, limit screen time, or do not allow food upstairs in your home.
 This is your prerogative as a parent, but you cannot expect that your children’s other parent will have the same rules for the kids that you do.

 If possible, sit down and discuss each parent’s goals and values for the children.
 If needed, ask your family lawyer in Will County to help you negotiate what the rules for the children should be at each house.
 If you cannot agree, you may have to learn to accept that the rules will be different as long as your children are safe and provided for.

 Whether you need to change your custody agreement, ask for some extra time during a one-time family vacation, or something else, a family attorney in Will County could assist you in negotiating with your spouse or if that fails to petition the family court for what you need or want.

-You can schedule your family law consultation today by reaching out to our knowledgeable attorneys at Sabuco, Beck, Hansen & Massino, P.C via phone or use our online contact form.
+You can schedule your family law consultation today by reaching out to our knowledgeable attorneys at Sabuco Beck, P.C via phone or use our online contact form.

 Great job, thank you all.

 Joliet, IL 60435